All You Need To Know About The National Pension Scheme (NPS)

 - If the investor dies before attaining 60 years of age, the nominee can withdraw the entire corpus in one lump sum.

-So, withdrawal from the NPS Tier I account can be summarised in the following way –
+So, withdrawal from the NPS Tier I account can be summarized in the following way –

 Moreover, the investor can also defer withdrawing from the NPS scheme after attaining 60 years of age.
 Deferment is allowed for 10 more years till the investor attains 70 years of age.